abpframework/abp/docs/en/release-info/migration-guides/abp-4-0.md

 ## Auto API Controller Route Changes

-The route calculation for the [Auto API Controllers](../../framework/api-development/auto-controllers.md) is changing with the ABP Framework version 4.0 ([#5325](https://github.com/abpframework/abp/issues/5325)).
+The route calculation for the [Auto API Controllers](../../framework/api-development/auto-controllers.md) is changing with the ABP version 4.0 ([#5325](https://github.com/abpframework/abp/issues/5325)).
 Before v4.0 the route paths were **camelCase**.
 After version 4.0, it's changed to **kebab-case** route paths where it is possible.

 **A typical auto API before v4.0**